Kafka's Prayer: Reception

 The New York Times review challenged Goodman's assertion that little had been written about Kafka, citing a recent biography, anthology, and essays, but wrote that Goodman's analysis was among the most ambitious attempted on Kafka.
 Goodman's commentary, however, was on par with that which has been written before, particularly his intuition of Kafka's character, familial relationships, and occupation.
 Widmer too found the writing uneven compared to other period works on Kafka.
 But as a work of criticism, the New York Times review considered Goodman's reading of Kafka to be "profound and erudite" and Joshua Bloch, in Jewish Criterion, wrote that Goodman "brilliantly analyzed" the "subtleties of anxiety, supplication, pain, and pride" in Kafka's writing.
 In his assessment of Goodman's impact, Peter Parisi wrote that Kafka's Prayer had "a secure if idiosyncratic place in Kafka studies".

-Amidst Goodman's overall oeuvre, selections from Kafka's Prayer are among the best representations of foundational role that literary criticism played in Goodman's thought, according to Widmer.
+Amidst Goodman's overall oeuvre, selections from Kafka's Prayer are among the best representations of the foundational role that literary criticism played in Goodman's thought, according to Widmer.
 In the trajectory of Goodman's thought, Kafka's Prayer marked where Goodman first found a dead end in Freudian psychoanalysis and turned towards existentialism and Taoist interpretations.
 Kafka's Prayer also marked the confluence of Goodman's anarchism and psychoanalysis, where his millenarian social thought matched excerpts from Kafka's texts.
 He would write that the anarchist Kropotkin's core truth, that nature heals what is left alone, is also the core of Kafka's wayward spirit of youth.
 Goodman concluded: